Kaiahuwhenua Miraka Kau

 What are the chances of getting a job?

-Because of high demand for people with dairy farming skills, dairy farm manager, herd manager, and dairy farm assistant roles appear on Immigration New Zealand's immediate skill shortage list.
-This means the Government is actively encouraging people skilled in these roles to come and work in New Zealand.
+Dairy farm assistant and dairy farm manager appear on Immigration New Zealand's immediate skill shortage list.
+This means the Government is actively encouraging skilled dairy farm workers from overseas to work in New Zealand.

 - Camilleri, C, product manager, Dairy NZ, Careers New Zealand interview, February 2015.